 However, while it sounds quite trivial on the surface, the impact this is having on younger fans is anything but.
 At just a click of a button, and often using a linked family members card, you can purchase up to 12,000 FIFA points in one transaction, at a cost of £79.99.
 A young gamer can spend thousands of pounds on these packs with little or no reward if they fail to land the card they are searching for.

 At a very base level, they are being exposed to gambling in its simplest form given that chance of finding the most valuable cards is incredibly slim.
 Whilst FIFA won’t release the exact probability of finding a given rare and valuable card (probably due to it being so low) there is almost certainly a less than 1% chance of landing one of the cards in their most popular campaign features such as ‘Team of the Year’ or ‘Icon’ packs which contain some the most sought after cards.

-FIFA 20 was handed a 3 rating by PEGI, meaning that gamers as young as three-years-old can play the game, purchase packs, and in turn, be exposed to a form of gambling.
+FIFA 20 and, in-turn, FIFA Ultimate Team was handed a 3 rating by PEGI, meaning that gamers as young as three-years-old can play the game, purchase packs, and in turn, be exposed to a form of gambling.

 Statistics from the House of Lords Gambling Committee suggest that there are 55,000 problem gamblers in the UK aged between 11-16, despite the legal gambling age being 18.
 The report also notes that children are the ‘most at risk’ at becoming problem gamblers and stresses that video game loot boxes should be regulated under new gambling laws.